Levity0/test/reports/Week5Report.md

 *Contributions of Team*

 Team Member: Kenneth
+Goals planned for this week:
+- Midterm Slides
+- Emailer
-Goals planned for this week:  Midterm Slides, Emailer, Organize what needs to be done.
+- Organize what needs to be done.

 Team progress and issues:
 - Kenneth worked on the Midterm slides, started work on the Emailer, and organized all the work for the next 4 weeks.
 - Kenneth found that having everything organized well made the team work in a more fluid motion, He also found that the Emailer is going to take a bit more work than he thought, and the Deliverable shouldn’t be too bad.